New Bills Propel Drones in Wildfire Fights

 “Until we have some of these test ranges up and running, there’s going to be this persistent question of whether these technologies that sound nice on paper…can they really save lives on the front line?” he queried.

-But as the U.S. endeavors to shift its drone manufacturing industry from to home soil, some question whether the federal government can keep pace with regulating and procuring the evolving technology.
+But as the U.S. endeavors to shift its drone manufacturing industry from China to home soil, some question whether the federal government can keep pace with regulating and procuring the evolving technology.

 Despite the hurdles, the House Transportation and Infrastructure Committee approved its FAA bill in June, with a full House review expected in July.
 The Senate Commerce, Science and Transportation Committee is yet to review its FAA bill.
 As for now, the future of drones in firefighting looks set to fly even higher.